jkyip/Mingar-Data-Analysis/README.md

 The repository includes a `.gitignore` file that specifies which files and directories should be ignored by Git.
 This helps keep the repository clean and focused.
 Files and directories such as compiled code, temporary files, user-specific settings, and generated output are excluded from version control.
 For a complete list of ignored files and directories, please refer to the `.gitignore` file in the root directory.

-## Folder and File Structure

-### Folders

-- `data-raw/`: Contains the raw data provided by the client, as well as the licensed data for postcode conversion, census data, and web scraping results (not to be made publicly available).

-### Files
+## Files

 - `README.md`: This file you're reading!
 It provides an overview of the project's contents and setup.
+- `data-raw/`: Contains the raw data provided by the client, as well as the licensed data for postcode conversion, census data, and web scraping results (not to be made publicly available).
 - `data-prep.Rmd`: Write the code here to create the datasets you'll use in your main report.
 Read data from `raw-data` and the datasets you plan to use for the report into `data`.
 All other modeling, summaries, etc., should be done in the main Rmd.
 - `sta303-final-project.Rmd`: Update this file to create your final report.
 It should only use data from the `data/` folder.
 - `report.tex`: LaTeX template for the final report (no need to edit).